The Morrow Project

 Skills and Teams

 Before we leave the character creation section if the optional supplemental rules are used characters can choose to have a set of skills.
 A percentile system adapted from Chaosium is used to determine failure or success in each skill.
 Players will want to choose skills that fit and compliment the type of team they are part of.
 There are four types of teams in the game.
 They are Science, Recon, MARS, and Speciality teams.
-Science teams are composed of Ph.D. holders like Mathematicians, Bio Chemists, Nuclear Physicists and the like.
+Science teams are composed of Ph.D. holders like Mathematicians, Bio Chemists, Nuclear Physicists, and the like.
 Recon teams are an assorted bunch.
 They were designated the first teams to waken and tasked to survey the land and report back to Prime Base.
 Recon teams are designed to be mobile and lightly armed.
-MARS is an abbreviation for Mobile Assualt, Rescue, and Strike Force.
+MARS is an abbreviation for Mobile Assault, Rescue, and Strike Force.
 These are the guy to call when you need heavy firepower.
 They are armed to the teeth with the skills to match.
 These units are composed of well-trained soldiers dedicated to protecting the project.
-Lastly, we have specialty teams which are comprised of specialized personnel for a specific purpose.
-For example, there are engineering, agriculture, psychological teams or whatever the gamemaster thinks they need.
+Lastly, we have specialty teams that are comprised of specialized personnel for a specific purpose.
+For example, there are engineering, agriculture, psychological teams, or whatever the gamemaster thinks they need.